lonecoder-cro/htaml/README.md

 <!-- output response to a variable -->
 <div h-req:get="https://api.github.com/users/" h-req:out="myVar"></div>
 ```
-## h-/ht/hta/htaml-run
+## htaml-run attribute
-  Actions
-  * for
-  * code
+Used to perform if statements and for loops.

-#### The if action
+#### The :if action

- * The if action is use to toggle elements on and off on the dom if the result is true
+The if action is use to toggle elements on and off on the dom if the result is true

- * Note: a if action automatically removes the element from the dom and removes the dom:cloak attribute if add
+ * Note: **The if action automatically removes the element from the DOM and removes the dom:cloak attribute if added.**

+##### Example:

 ```html
 <div h-run:if="document.body.querySelector('div')"></div>